sfigg/commercialization-public/design/device-experiences/OEM-validate-UEFI-update.md

 12. The system asks you to reboot.
 13. After you installed the capsule for the firmware, you need to reboot.
 If you wish to install multiple capsule packages, then wait to reboot until all capsules are installed and then reboot on the final capsule.

-## Query the version and status details:
+## Query the version and status details

 Run the QueryVersionAndStatus.ps1 PowerShell (PS) script to query the current firmware version, last attempt firmware version and last attempt status.